floWneffetS/tutorial_dcTMD/README.md

 - for the dcTMD analysis itself: _Wolf, S., & Stock, G. (2018).
 Targeted Molecular Dynamics Calculations of Free Energy Profiles Using a Nonequilibrium Friction Correction.
 Journal of Chemical Theory and Computation, 14, 6175–6182._
 - for temperature-boosted Langevin equation simulations and/or in case you need to perform a pathway separation: _Wolf, S., Lickert, B., Bray, S., & Stock, G. (2020).
 Multisecond ligand dissociation dynamics from atomistic simulations.
 Nature Communications, 11(1), 2918. http://doi.org/10.1038/s41467-020-16655-1_

 # Tutorial

+## Getting started

+You will need the Python analysis scripts from [dcTMD](https://github.com/floWneffetS/dcTMD) as well as the C++ Langevin equation integrator code and Jupyter notebooks from [here](https://github.com/floWneffetS/Langevin_T_boost).

 ## TMD simulation